 - All costs should be taken into account when working out the cost of a unit and its profitability.

 - Attention to all costs will help to reduce the cost per unit and will help an organisation achieve its target cost.

 - Many costs will be linked.
 For example, more attention to design can reduce manufacturing and warranty costs.
 More attention to training can machine maintenance costs.
 More attention to waste disposal during manufacturing can reduce end-of-life costs.

 - Costs are committed and incurred at very different times.
 A committed cost is a cost that will be incurred in the future because of decisions that have already been made.
 Costs are incurred only when a resource is used.

 Typically, the following pattern of costs committed and costs incurred are observed:

 The diagram shows that by the end of the design phase, approximately 80% of costs are committed.
 For example, the design will largely dictate material, labour and machine costs.
 The company can try to haggle with suppliers over the cost of components but if, for example, the design specifies 10 units of a certain component, negotiating with suppliers is likely to have only a small overall effect on costs.

-A bigger cost decrease would be obtained if the design had specified only eight units of the component.
-The design phase locks the company into most future costs and this phase which gives the company its greatest opportunities to reduce those costs.
+A more considerable cost decrease would be obtained if the design had specified only eight units of the component.
+The design phase locks the company into most future costs, and this phase gives the company its most significant opportunities to reduce those costs.